 Within the Sauternes region, five communes are permitted to label their wines as Sauternes:

 You might recognize the name Barsac.
 This commune is also the home of Barsac wines.
-Like Sauternes, they belong to the dessert wine category, but typically, they have less body and are even more elegant.
+They belong to the dessert wine category, too, but typically, they have less body and are even more elegant than Sauternes.

 Wine Estate in the Sauternes Region